DIT168-Group3/DIT168/README.md

 ## Introduction

-The purpose of this project is to develop a self-driving vehicle by working on an embedded system that can be divided into sub-systems.
+The purpose of this repository is to be used for developing a software that controls  self-driving vehicle by working on an embedded system that can be divided into subsystems.
+The vehicle should be able to detect and follow lane by using its sensors.
+Also, the vehicle will be able to use vehicle-to-vehicle (V2V).
-As a group, we are going to follow some steps to achieve the project’s goal.
-The steps are:

-1- Working on the project (self-driving vehicle) according to the requirements (functional and non-functional) that are provided by the customer (teacher).

-2- Researching for suitable algorithms that can be implemented, for lane detection, lane following and being used for vehicle-to-vehicle communication (V2V).

-3- Implementing and adapting desired algorithms to the project and making sure that they meet the customer’s requirements.

-4- Testing and evaluating the implemented algorithms.

-5- Finally, documenting the previous steps; hardware & software that’s used, algorithms (code) that are implemented, test methods that are applied and project’s retrospective (e.g. lessons learned).
+To accomplish the project’s goal, the project will be designed and implemented using C/C++ programming languages, in addition to, the teacher has provided useful library that is necessary to use which can be found at OpenDaVINCI .
+Not to mention that the quality standards for this project are very important alongside testing and evaluating it.

 *****************************************************************************************************